 Nantucket billionaire sues clam shack 18 inches from residence

-A billionaire and summer resident in the tony Massachusetts island of Nantucket is suing a local fish market seeking to reopen as a restaurant next to his waterfront cottage.
+A billionaire and summer resident in the tiny Massachusetts island of Nantucket is suing a local fish market seeking to reopen as a restaurant next to his waterfront cottage.

 Charles Johnson, principal owner of the San Francisco Giants and former chairman and CEO of investment manager Franklin Resources, is quarreling with his neighbor, Straight Wharf Fish, and the Town of Nantucket.
 The properties are located on the exclusive Old North Wharf, where small homes on the water can sell for as much as $10 million.